Using the SSH Config File

 SSH Config File

-If you are regularly connecting to multiple remote systems over SSH, you’ll find that remembering all of the remote IP addresses, different usernames, non-standard ports, and various command-line options is difficult, if not impossible.
+If you are regularly connecting to multiple remote systems via SSH, remembering various IP addresses, usernames, non-standard ports, and command-line options can be challenging or even impossible.

-One option would be to create a bash alias for each remote server connection.
-However, there is another, much better, and more straightforward solution to this problem.
+One approach is to create a bash alias for each remote server connection.
+However, there is a better, more straightforward solution.
 OpenSSH allows you to set up a per-user configuration file where you can store different SSH options for each remote machine you connect to.

-This article covers the basics of the SSH client configuration file and explains some of the most common configuration options.
+This guide covers the basics of the SSH client configuration file and highlights some of the most common options.

 SSH Config File Location

-OpenSSH client-side configuration file is named config, and it is stored in the .ssh directory under the user’s home directory.
+The OpenSSH client-side configuration file is named config, and resides in the .ssh directory under the user’s home directory.
+The examples in this guide assume you are using Linux or macOS with an OpenSSH client installed.

-The ~/.ssh directory is automatically created when the user runs the ssh command for the first time.
-If the directory doesn’t exist on your system, create it using the command below:
+The ~/.ssh directory is created automatically when the user runs the ssh command for the first time.
+If the directory does not exist on your system, create it with:

 mkdir -p ~/.ssh && chmod 700 ~/.ssh